 Is this the end of EastEnders favourite Ian Beale?
 The beloved Albert Square resident faces being killed off in an explosive Christmas storyline.
-According to The Sun, Max Branning (Jake Wood) is plotting his revenge against Ian - played by Adam Woodyatt - after he was wrongly framed over the death of Lucy Beale.
+According to Jake Wood) is plotting his revenge against Ian - played by Adam Woodyatt - after he was wrongly framed over the death of Lucy Beale.
 A source told the publication: "Max becomes obsessed with revenge and that means wanting rid of Ian - but this time for good.
 It's a classic old-school storyline that will leave the viewers on the edge of their seats."

 Max Branning is set to get his revenge on Ian Beale